Individually Designed Electives

 Developing an Individually Designed Elective (IDE) can help an M4 student explore areas of interest, fill gaps in knowledge, or provide a unique experience not otherwise available in more traditional electives found in our current SSOM Elective Catalog.

-- An overview of what needs to be submitted by students seeking to develop an IDE
+- An outline of what needs to be submitted by students seeking to develop an IDE

 - A template for you to use when you submit your IDE proposal